-- Do you feel that copywriting (ads, commercials, etc.) can be classified as creative writing or art even though their purpose is strictly commercial?
+- Do you feel that copywriting (ads, commercials, etc.) can be classified as creative writing or art even though its purpose is strictly commercial?

 In the big scheme of things, it may not be that important to go around labeling what is and isn’t creative writing, but it’s certainly worthy of a few brief moments of consideration.

-In any case, keep on writing (and stay creative)!
+In any case, keep writing (and stay creative)!

 Do you have any ideas to add or questions to ask about creative writing?
 Leave a comment!